 - Modern LLMs (up to 128 layers in some architectures)

-Even with residual connections, activations can drift to extreme values as they pass through many layers.
-Small biases compound.
-Without intervention, deeper layers receive inputs with wildly different scales than shallower layers, making training unstable.
+Residual connections solve gradient flow.
+But even with them, there is a subtler instability: activations can drift to extreme values as they pass through many layers.
+Small biases accumulate.
+Layers deeper in the network receive inputs with wildly different statistical properties than shallower layers, making gradient steps inconsistent and training unstable.

 Batch Normalization

-Batch Norm (Ioffe & Szegedy, 2015) normalizes activations across the batch dimension: for each feature, compute the mean and variance across all examples in the batch, then normalize.
+Batch Norm (Ioffe & Szegedy, 2015) normalizes across the batch dimension: for each feature, compute mean and variance across all examples in the current batch, then normalize.

 Then apply learned scale () and shift () parameters so the network can undo the normalization if needed.

-Batch Norm was revolutionary for CNNs but has problems with sequences: the statistics depend on the batch, which varies between training and inference.
-It also requires reasonably large batch sizes to compute stable statistics.
+Batch Norm was revolutionary for CNNs but breaks down for sequences: the statistics depend on the batch, which means behavior differs between training and inference.
+It also requires large batch sizes to estimate stable statistics.

 Layer Normalization

-Layer Norm (Ba et al., 2016) normalizes across the feature dimension instead of the batch dimension: for each individual example, compute the mean and variance across all features.
+Layer Norm (Ba et al., 2016) normalizes across the feature dimension instead: for each individual example, compute mean and variance across all its features.

 RMSNorm

 Cheaper to compute (no mean subtraction), and empirically just as effective.
-Llama 2 and many modern LLMs use RMSNorm instead of full Layer Norm.
+Llama 2 and most modern LLMs use RMSNorm in place of full Layer Norm.

 | Technique | What it prevents | How it works |